 The brilliant thing about it is the large community of people modifying it and adding on to the software.
 Open source software thrives on ideas from the community and so does WordPress.
 You as a WordPress.org blogger gain from the open source community by having access to a large database of free design themes and thousands of plugins that can add advanced features and new functionality to your site without you needing to spend a lot of money or having technical and design knowledge.

 I love WordPress and definitely recommend it for new and more advanced bloggers alike.

 Starting on your WordPress.org adventure

 WordPress.org must be installed on a web hosting server to work.
 For the simplest possible install, I recommend using Bluehost as you simply click on a button to install WordPress plus get a domain name and hosting for cheap.
-It only takes few minutes to have your WordPress.org blog up and running, no tech knowledge needed.
-Watch my video for step-by-step guide on how to install your blog below.
+It only takes few minutes to have your WordPress.org up and running, no tech knowledge needed.
+Watch my video for step-by-step guide on how to install your site below.